Janów Podlaski: History

 Since the early 14th century the settlement belonged to the Grand Duchy of Lithuania and the first church in the settlement was funded by the Lithuanian Grand Duke Vytautas the Great in 1428.

 Because of the Tatars devastating attack on Lutsk, bishop Jonas I Losovičius in 1465 moved the main residence of the bishops of Lutsk to Janów where it remained until 1796.
 Moreover, he also renamed after his name the settlement to Janów Biskupi.
+It was granted town rights in 1465.
 In 1497 Alexander Jagiellon established three annual fairs.
 In 1685 Bishop Stanisław Witwicki founded the local seminary.
 In 1730, King Augustus II the Strong established a fourth fair.

 Sports

 The local football team is Janowia Janów Podlaski.

 Stud farm

 The state stud farm, called Janów Podlaski Stud Farm, or simply Janów, is a horse breeding establishment that specializes in the purebred Arabian horse.